TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudProjects.md

 # Projects

+> Welcome to Wind River® Helix™ App Cloud.
+Now you can create, modify, and debug applications running on real hardware—in the cloud.
+Wind River® Helix™ App Cloud is the central place for managing your devices and projects.

 ## Getting Started

 > Getting Started.
 Use the New Device button in the navigation bar at the top of the page to create or register your device.